MahirEmran/huskysat-camera-sim/README.md

 Attributions to the Autonomous System Vehicles (AVS) Lab from University of Colorado Boulder.
 Using [Vizard](https://avslab.github.io/basilisk/Vizard/Vizard.html) and [Basilisk](https://avslab.github.io/basilisk/Install.html).

+Currently using to try and simulate camera cones for UW's Husky Satellite Lab (HSL)

 # Installation
 You'll want to make a .venv; ```python3 -m venv .venv```